Abby1129/readme/README.md

 # Abby's Notes

 ## Summary
-This repository contains all of the notes taken by Abby for the Lighthouse Labs Web Development Bootcamp
+This repository contains all of the notes taken by [Abby](https://github.com/Abby1129) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.